liquidctl/liquidctl/docs/developer/protocol/asus_rog_ryujin.md

 # ASUS ROG RYUJIN II liquid cooler protocol

-The data of all usb packets is 65 bytes long and starts with `0xEC`
+The data of all usb packets is 65 bytes long, prefixed with `0xEC`.

 ## Cooling Operations